cliffordlab/cliffordlab.github.io/ethics.md

 ## <a name="sharing"></a> Sharing results before publication

 You should talk to me before sharing research and results with other groups or individuals.
-Generally I like to share and work in an ’open’ manner, but sometimes this can be sensitive.
+Generally, I like to share and work in an ’open’ manner, but sometimes this can be sensitive.
 However, you may find that I share your research with select colleagues without discussing this with you first.
 I don’t expect to have to pre-approve every